OppaAI/eric/docs/COSMOS.md

 ---

 Cosmos Reason 2 is not a module Eric calls occasionally.
 It **is** Eric's brain.
 Every decision — where to go, what to say, how to escape an obstacle, whether to greet someone — flows through Cosmos.
-There is no separate navigation algorithm, no rule-based object classifier, no hardcoded route planner.
-Cosmos sees, reasons, and decides.
+There is no rule-based object classifier, no separate vision pipeline, no scripted dialogue system.
+The mission loop provides structure (move, scan, approach), but every decision within it — what Eric sees, whether the path is clear, whether that's the target, what to say — is a Cosmos reasoning output.

 ---